Studieretning:

 How to apply?

 Theoretical and Computational Chemistry is a great specialization for you if you want to use or develop chemical theory or computational chemistry software to work on research questions in chemistry and biological chemistry.
 In this specialization, the computer is your laboratory and you can learn about chemistry at a fundamental, quantum-mechanical level.
-This discipline is one of three specializations offered in the Master's Degree Progam in Molecular Sciences.
+This discipline is one of three specializations included in the Master's Degree Progam in Molecular Sciences.

 Spørsmål om studiet